Eomm/blog-posts/posts/bonus-pokedex.md

 > Do you want to create the github action to deploy this application to Platformatic Cloud? yes

-So, the deployment took me these steps:
+So, the deployment to the [Platformatic beta environment](https://platformatic.cloud/) took me these steps:

 - Login to [https://platformatic.cloud/](https://platformatic.cloud/)
 - Generate an API key